cypress-io/cypress/README.md

 ## Bundling

 How do we load this Vue file into the testing code?
 Using webpack preprocessor.
+Note that this module ships with [@cypress/webpack-preprocessor](https://github.com/cypress-io/cypress-webpack-preprocessor#compatibility) 2.x that requires Webpack 4.x.
+If you have Webpack 3.x please add `@cypress/webpack-preprocessor v1.x`.

 <a name="short-way"/>